 Why Rent First?

 We understand that there are many pressures on household incomes, but payment of your rent should always be the first priority as this means you can enjoy a safe and secure home.
-Your tenancy agreement requires rent payments to be made in advance.
-Rent First is to help you to keep up with payments and comply with your tenancy agreement
+When you signed your tenancy agreement, you agreed that your rent to whg is payable every week and all rent is due in advance for the week ahead.

 As well as offering well maintained homes, whg also offer a range of high quality services such as repairs, home improvements and support for community initiatives.
 The provision of these services costs money and whg uses its rental income to fund them.
-This is why it is very important that you pay your rent regularly and on time.
+This is why it is important that your rent is paid regularly and on time.

 Getting ready for Universal Credit

 Universal Credit is a new benefit system replacing many of the current benefits and tax credits.
 It is for working age individuals, including single parents.
 You can claim it whether you have a job or not.

 Universal Credit will be a big change for your family’s finances – so it’s a good idea to make sure you’re prepared for the switchover.
 We’re here to support you, but there are different ways that you can start to prepare so we’ve put together some tips to help you be ready for Universal Credit.

 - When Universal Credit is introduced you will get one monthly payment for all benefits at once – so you may need to change the way you manage your money each month.
 We have an online budgeting calculator which may help you plan your spending.

 - Mind the gap!
 When you first claim Universal Credit you will have to wait over a month (almost 7 weeks) before you receive your first payment.
 Make sure your rent account is in credit to prepare for this.